 Food Allergies

 Your child is not alone.
-In fact, it’s estimated that 4 out of every 100 children in the US have food allergies.1
+It’s estimated that 4 out of every 100 children in the US have food allergies.1

 What are food allergies?

 A food allergy is a reaction of the body's immune system to proteins found in food.
-For some people, eating certain foods causes the body to make an antibody that triggers the allergic reaction.
-Repeated exposure to the particular food allergen can cause the allergic reaction to become more severe in some people.
-Fortunately, some people — especially children — can outgrow their food allergy after a period of time by completely avoiding the particular food allergen.
-For others, food allergy may be lifelong.
+By eating certain foods, the body makes an antibody that triggers the allergic reaction.
+Repeated exposure to the particular food allergen can cause the allergic reaction to become more severe.
+There are children who may outgrow their food allergy after a period of time by completely avoiding the particular food allergen, or they may have the food allergy their entire lives.

 • Rash or hives